-Supporting Working Parents with Insurance & Flexibility
+Supporting Working Parents with Insurance and Flexibility

-Balancing work and family is no easy task—especially for working parents.
+Balancing work and family is no easy task, especially for working parents.
 Juggling school drop-offs, sick days, childcare costs, and full-time jobs can leave parents feeling stretched and overwhelmed.
-As an employer, offering meaningful support through insurance and flexible work policies isn’t just good for your team—it’s good for business.
+As an employer, offering meaningful support through insurance and flexible work policies isn’t just good for your team, it’s good for business.
 Here’s how you can better support working parents while strengthening your workplace culture.

 The Challenges Working Parents Face